S-1037

 Plain Language

-When an operator learns a user faces imminent risk of death or serious physical injury, it must make reasonable efforts within 24 hours to notify emergency services or law enforcement, using information it already has or can obtain through reasonable user-facing prompts.
-If the operator lacks sufficient information to enable emergency response, it must instead promptly urge the user to contact emergency services, provide crisis information, encourage the user to seek help from a trusted adult, and document its steps and reasoning.
-A good-faith safe harbor protects operators from damages for making emergency notifications, unless they acted with willful misconduct or gross negligence.
+When a covered entity learns that a user faces imminent risk of death or serious physical injury, it must make reasonable efforts within 24 hours to notify emergency services or law enforcement, using information it already has or can obtain through reasonable user-facing prompts.
+If the operator lacks sufficient information to enable emergency contact, it must instead: (1) promptly display a prominent message urging the user to contact emergency services with crisis information, (2) encourage the user to seek help from a trusted adult or emergency services, and (3) document the steps taken and why direct notification was not practicable.
+A good-faith safe harbor protects operators from liability for making the notification unless they acted with willful misconduct or gross negligence.
+This is an imminent-risk escalation obligation that goes beyond the crisis message requirement in § 39-81-40(B)(3).

 Statutory Text